 Blocked Drains: Why Hire a Professional to Do It

-When your bath, shower, sink or toilet begins to drain slowly or not at all, it is almost certain that your drain is blocked.
-There are other signs or pointers to a blocked drain.
-You may hear or see your toilet bubbling, or you start noticing puddles of water near your toilet or notice a foul odour from your shower.
+When your bath, shower, sink or toilet begins to drain slowly or not at all, it is almost sure that your drain is blocked.
+There are other signs or indicators of a blocked drain.
+You may hear or see your sink bubbling, or you start noticing puddles of water near your toilet or notice a foul odour from your shower.

 Obstruction caused by soap residue or hair can be removed by biological cleaners, which can dissolve build-ups in the drain with enzymes.
-These cleaners are generally gentler on the system, but their applications are quite limited.
+These cleaners are generally gentler on the system, but their applications are pretty limited.

 Hiring a professional is the way to go if you have any blocked drains on your premises.
 It is advisable to get in touch as soon as you observe any signs of blockage.
 This will ensure that a small drain obstruction does not turn into a challenging blockage.

 If you have any questions after reading this blog or would like to speak to us about unblocking your drain in Perth, contact us anytime!